irreverentsimplicity/governance-proposal/README.md

-# Propopsal For Governance That ADDs More Than It Takes
+# Proposal For Governance That ADDs More Than It Takes

 ### Assumptions